Child Pornography: Production, Distribution & Possession

 Michigan’s child pornography laws are stringent.
 A conviction of child pornography charges can get a person up to 25 years in federal prison and fines of up to $125,000, depending on the prevailing circumstances.

-These laws exist to protect children from sexual exploitation through the production and distribution of child pornography.
-Besides the prison time and fines, individuals involved in child pornography cases face having to register as a sex offender upon conviction, making it important to work with skilled criminal defense lawyers who focus on Sex Crimes.
+Child pornography laws exist to protect children from sexual exploitation through the production and distribution of child pornography.
+Besides the prison time and fines, individuals involved in child pornography cases face mandatroy sex offender registration on the Michigan Sex Offender Registry upon conviction, making it important to work with skilled criminal defense lawyers who focus on sex crimes.

-- CHILD SEXUALLY ABUSIVE ACTIVITY – Child sexual abuse activity is defined as a minor engaging in any sexual act listed in the law
+CHILD SEXUALLY ABUSIVE ACTIVITY – Child sexual abuse activity is defined as a minor/children engaging in any sexual act listed in the law

-- CHILD SEXUALLY ABUSIVE MATERIAL – Child sexually abusive material is defined in law as any depiction made or produced through any means of a minor or appears to contain a minor engaging in sexually explicit conduct.
+CHILD SEXUALLY ABUSIVE MATERIAL – Child sexually abusive material is defined in law as any depiction made or produced through any means of a minor/children or appears to contain a minor engaging in sexually explicit conduct.
 The depiction could be either electronic or any other means, including picture, slide, film, video, developed or undeveloped photograph, electronic visual image, computer-generated image, or an audio recording.
-Additionally, it may include images on a magazine, book, computer storage device, computer, or in other print or printable medium, or sound recording.
+Additionally, it may include child porn images on a magazine, book, computer storage device, computer or other print or printable medium, or sound recording.

 1. PRODUCTION OF CHILD SEXUALLY ABUSIVE ACTIVITY OR MATERIAL

-Upon conviction with the offense, a sex offender will be guilty of a felony punishable by imprisonment of a maximum of 20 years, a fine not exceeding $100,000, or both.
+Upon child pornography convictions, a sex offender will be guilty of a felony punishable by imprisonment of a maximum of 20 years, a fine not exceeding $100,000, or both.

-However, if the child pornography: involves a minor below 13, involves sadomasochistic abuse or bestiality, or includes video or more than 100 images, the sex offender will be guilty of a felony punishable by imprisonment for a period not exceeding 25 years, a fine not exceeding $125,000, or both.
+With that said, if the child pornography involves a minor below 13, involves sadomasochistic abuse or bestiality, or includes video or more than 100 images, the sex offender will be guilty of a felony punishable by imprisonment for a period not exceeding 25 years, a fine not exceeding $125,000, or both.

 Defending the production of child pornography can be very challenging and calls for working with an experienced child pornography lawyer.
 When faced with the above crime, your criminal defense attorneys could argue it is not child pornography where the victim’s age cannot be established.